digitalepidemiologylab/mini-challenges/tasks/neural-style-transfer.md

 [Here](http://pytorch.org/tutorials/advanced/neural_style_tutorial.html) is a great tutorial on how to get started on Neural Style Transfer.

 You can follow the tutorial, implement the described Neural Style Transfer approach.

-Then you can create a publicly accessible GitHub repository with your code, and a README describing the whole approach.
+As a solution, you will have to create a repository on [gitlab.crowdai.org](https://gitlab.crowdai.org), with your code, and a README describing the whole approach.
 Please do remember to include samples of generated images in the README of your repository.

 Then you can send a pull request by including a link to your repository in the section below.